 In many ML problems, we assume data points are drawn from the same data distribution and the observed value does not impact the observed values of others.

 This is a simple concept but the success of many ML and DL algorithms highly depends on it.
-Model training is more stable if data points and training batches are close to i.i.d.
+Model training is more stable if the sampled data and training batches are close to i.i.d.

-When we roll a dice 100 times, each data point is originated from the same distribution.
-When throwing a dice, the result is independent of previous results and therefore, throwing dice is i.i.d.
+When we roll a dice 100 times, each sampled value is originated from the same distribution and the result is independent of the previous one.
+Therefore, throwing dice is i.i.d.
 However, if we draw from a deck of cards without replacement, the sampling distribution will change and therefore it is not i.i.d.
-Such an assumption can simplify our math in many situations.
-For example, the joint distribution in the maximum likelihood estimation (MLE) can be simplified as independent events.
+The i.i.d. assumption can simplify our math in many situations.
+For example, the joint distribution in the maximum likelihood estimation (MLE) can be simplified as the multiplication of these independent events.

 This is critical.
 By breaking down a model into manageable independent subcomponents, we reduce the complexity significantly.